-- Thinking about your participation in athletics, exercise, or sports, think about what you have gained from these experiences. - Thinking about the morning service, or prayer in general in Judaism, what can we gain from engaging in prayer? - Connect morning prayer to ritual (morning coffee, meditation, gym, etc.) - Can the fitness and morning ritual elements be woven together?
-Perhaps they will become even more impactful. - Challenge group to take time at camp for yourself.
-Focus on self, body, breathing.
+- Thinking about your participation in athletics, exercise, or sports, think about what you have gained from these experiences. - Thinking about the morning service, or prayer in general in Judaism, what can we gain from engaging in prayer? - Can they serve the same purpose?
+Can they be woven together to be even more impactful?

-0:05 - 0:10 PART 1: Kavanah
+PART 1: Kavanah